a-poor/austinpoor-dot-com/content/blog-posts/apoor-dot-dev.md

-export const metadata = {
+---
-  isDraft: false,
+isDraft: false
-  title: "Making apoor.dev",
+title: Making apoor.dev
-  subtitle: "Building a URL Shortener with Rust, Tokio, and Axum.",
+subtitle: Building a URL Shortener with Rust, Tokio, and Axum.
-  description: "I recently built a URL shortener using Rust, Tokio, and Axum, and in this blog post, I'm sharing my experience.
-From selecting the right tech stack to load testing the application, I cover everything that went into building this service.",
+description: I recently built a URL shortener using Rust, Tokio, and Axum, and in this blog post, I'm sharing my experience.
+From selecting the right tech stack to load testing the application, I cover everything that went into building this service.
-  image: {
+image:
-    src: "/images/dalle-crab-in-a-hot-baloon.webp",
+  src: /images/dalle-crab-in-a-hot-baloon.webp
-    alt: "DALL-E 2's take on Ferris the crab (Rust's mascot) in a hot air baloon (Fly.io's logo)",
+  alt: DALL-E 2's take on Ferris the crab (Rust's mascot) in a hot air baloon (Fly.io's logo)
-    caption: "DALL-E 2's take on Ferris the crab (Rust's mascot) in a hot air baloon (Fly.io's logo)" },
+  caption: DALL-E 2's take on Ferris the crab (Rust's mascot) in a hot air baloon (Fly.io's logo)
-  publishDate: "2023-04-18",
+publishDate: 2023-04-18
-  tags: [
+tags:
-    "rust",
-    "async",
-    "url-shortener",
-    "axum",
-    "tokio",
-    "fly-io"
-  ],
+  - rust
+  - async
+  - url-shortener
+  - axum
+  - tokio
+  - fly-io
-  recommended: [
+recommended:
-    "astro-rewrite",
-    "js-in-rs"
-  ]
-};
+  - astro-rewrite
+  - js-in-rs
+---

 # {metadata.title}
 ## {metadata.subtitle}